11 Amazing Things Duluth Gave America

 This delicious dessert consists of a slice of pie topped with a scoop of ice cream.
 It was created in 1885 by Duluthian John Gieriet.

 Born in Duluth and graduated from Denfeld High School, C.J. is currently the starting Fullback on the Minnesota Vikings.
-The Vikes have had a fantastic season and we can't wait to see what is next for C.J.
+Can't wait to see what Ham and the Vikes do this year.
 SKOL Vikes!

 The Lake View Store was the very first modern indoor mall in the United States.
 It was built in 1916 in the Morgan Park neighborhood.
 The mall was two stories with a pharmacy, department store with groceries, a butcher shop, clothing store and more on the first floor.
 On the second floor you could find a bank, dentist office, barber shop, billiard room, auditorium and a few other stores.
 The basement even had a shoe store and ice making plant.
 The mall was later remolded for each store to be accessible from the outside and is still in use today.

 Disney's 1994 adventure film 'Iron Will' was primarily filmed in Duluth and along the shores of Lake Superior.
 The film was about a boy named Will who registers for a marathon dog sled race in hopes to help his mom from struggling financially and tries to keep his dad's legacy alive.

 In 1887, Duluthian inventor Alexander Miles patented the electric elevator.
 He didn't invent the elevator, but he did improve the opening and closing of the doors, as well as improving the elevator shaft.
 At the time, everything was done manually.